-- i.
-Construct a new gravel Parking Lot #4 along the Access Road. - j.
+- h.
+Construct a new gravel Parking Lot #4 along the Access Road. - i.
 Expand the spray fields for the septic system.

-(Note: None of the above previously approved projects will be undertaken in the summer of 2020 at Mount Sunapee Resort.)
+(Note: None of the above previously approved projects will be undertaken in the summer of 2021 at Mount Sunapee Resort)